Last Updated on Samuel Franklinby

 - Fun: Fun is by far the most subjective element when determining a best Torchlight 2 class and will often come down to your own preferences.
-The playstyle of each class is discussed below to help you decide for yourself if the way each of these Torchlight 2 classes feel in combat is right for you.
+The playstyle of each class is discussed below to help you decide for if the way each of these Torchlight 2 classes feel in combat is right for you.

 4 – Berserker

 The Berserker is a melee focused character in Torchlight 2 and able to call on the powerful claw weapon type to rapidly attack enemies.
 While these fist weapons can’t perform a critical strike with their attacks they are extremely fast and also ignore half of the enemy armour instead.
-This makes critical not a focus for your Berserker builds with players instead using their skill tree to buff your rapid attacks.
+This makes critical not a focus for your Berserker builds with players instead using their skill tree to buff your rapid attacks in various ways.
 Portrayed as powerful warrior characters in the game lore Berserkers belong to a tribe from the northern areas of the world where they gain command over their own animal fury and that of other beasts.

 This is reflected across their three available skill trees with a Hunter tree focused on melee skills, Tundra that offers frost and lightning and Shadow that allows you to call on wolf summons or attacks.
-Bringing these trees together the Berserker’s main builds revolve around auto-attacks and a small handful of their abilities that combine with their passive options.
+Bringing these trees together the Berserker’s main builds revolve around auto-attacks and a small handful of their abilities that combine with their passive options for a deadly combination.
 This means players will be rapidly moving between enemies to attack them directly for most of the game that is a simple playstyle compared to other characters in Torchlight 2.
 While not a bad class in the scheme of things the Berserker has some clear weaknesses in comparison to other Torchlight 2 classes that simply keep them from being a top tier selection.

 The Berserker is strong at dealing with single target enemies including bosses and champions with the ability to quickly defeat them in single handed combat.
 They are capable of dealing high damage and not particularly gear dependent to reach this point given the focus on passives.